EndpointProviders 1.2.4

 app.RegisterEndPoints(typeof(App));

-What annoys me is that the role of the IMarker interface in the example above, is used only for automatic registration of all endpoints.
-The most practical way would be to ALSO use the IMarker to allow Dependency Injection within the SampleWithEndPoints without having to write EVERY time for EACH handler the IRepository repo.
+What annoys me is that the role of the IMarker interface in the example above is limited to automatic registering all endpoints.
+A more practical approach would be to ALSO use the IMarker to enable Dependency Injection within the SampleWithEndPoints class, avoiding the need to repeatedly declare IRepository repo for each handler.

 The solution: EndpointProviders!